lightningfastcomputing/ThorFork-Mining-Game/README.md

 Add debug info to screen instead of just using console

+Make window resizeable/fullscreen

-# Potential TODO
+# Ideas

-tie view and tilesize to player size
+Tie view and tilesize to player size

-fix entity tunneling through world tiles
+Fix entity tunneling through world tiles (for now, just make the player slow)

+Turn explosives into an entity instead of a tile

+Circle back on world queue: better implementation possible

 # Past Tasks

-update collider for any size (square )object

-add button debouncing

-update renderer and coordinates to properly display player in the exact middle
+Add a queue to the world class that sequences actions done to it (cascading explosions, falling rocks, etc)

-update renderer types so params arent needed (make better names or document)
+Update renderer types so params arent needed (make better names or document)

+Update renderer and coordinates to properly display player in the exact middle

+Add button debouncing

+Update collider for any size (square )object